gayatrig19/we-travellers-api/README.md

 ### Features

 All the features are implemented with user stories in mind.
+To see all the fields included in each model for API, see [Database Design](#database-design)

 #### Homepage